When Will Disney World Reopen? Here’s Everything We Know

 For what it’s worth, Disney World had been accepting reservations for May, but guests who had reservations were contacted by Disney and were told they would need to reschedule.
 It’s entirely possible that folks with June reservations will have the same experience.

-Either way, June does seem to be the going theory amongst fans and some analysts, pending the Phase I success.
+Either way, June does seem to be the going theory among fans and some analysts, pending the Phase I success.

 “We haven’t made a decision as to when exactly we would reopen our theme parks, and we really can’t do that until [we] hear what government and health officials recommend and how this phasing will roll out.
-We likewise are kind of in limbo right now,” Executive Vice President of Universal Orlando Resort Operations Rich Costales said during Monday’s Task Force Meeting in Orange County.
+We likewise are kind of in limbo right now,” Executive Vice President of Universal Orlando Resort Operations Rich Costales said during Monday’s Task Force meeting in Orange County.

 As previously reported by The Inquisitr, some believe that the theme parks will reopen “sooner rather than later.”